oreagan14/pythonProject_yolo/README.md

 Install the python version 3.9 or later than this version this is the link for installation https://www.python.org/downloads/

 # Installing Ultralytics
-use the command'pip install ultralytics==8.0.196'
+use the command 'pip install ultralytics==8.0.196'